WilliamZhang20/CPS/README.md

 # Competitive Programming Scraper (CPS)

+**This is fork of [JonathanYuan900's repo](https://github.com/JonathanYuan900/CPS) with some extra edits of my own.<br>All first-person references were made by the original author.**

 This is a web scraper I made for downloading DMOJ problem solutions.
 DMOJ is a platform for training in competitive programming, similar to Codeforces and Leetcode.

 Here's my [DMOJ profile](https://dmoj.ca/user/JY900)

 This project is my first written in python, and utilizes the [Requests](https://pypi.org/project/requests/) library to make HTTP requests and persist user login.
-It assumes that all of a users solutions **are written in C++**, support for other languages will be implemented at a later date.
+It will only process user solutions in C, C++, Python, or Java.

 ## Getting Started